spaar/besiege-modloader/README_enduser.md

 For Mod developers
 ===
-There is a basic tutorial for creating mods [here](http://forum.spiderlinggames.co.uk/blogs/spaar-s-modding-thoughts/11128-introduction-to-besiege-modding).
-To get started, take a look at the [Visual Studio template](http://forum.spiderlinggames.co.uk/forum/main-forum/besiege-early-access/modding/30194-new-visual-studio-template-spaar-s-mod-loader-1-x-x-mod-development).
+To get started, take a look at the [Visual Studio template](http://forum.spiderlinggames.co.uk/index.php?threads/new-visual-studio-template-spaar-s-mod-loader-1-x-x-mod-development.2027/).
 The mod loader also has an [online documentation](http://spaar.github.io/besiege-modloader) for its various APIs.
-Lastly, as a mod developer you can PM me your email address and I will add you to the [Besiege Modding Slack team](http://forum.spiderlinggames.co.uk/forum/main-forum/besiege-early-access/modding/19322-slack-team), where you can ask me and many other modders for assistance.
+Lastly, as a mod developer you can PM me your email address and I will add you to the [Besiege Modding Slack team](http://forum.spiderlinggames.co.uk/index.php?threads/slack-team.1148/), where you can ask me and many other modders for assistance.

 License and Source code